ralph-mcardell/sh-utils/doc/dict.md

 friends="${set_return_value}"
-set_declare 'Rose' 'Russell' 'Charlotte' 'Vincent' 'Natalie' 'Johnny' 'Brittany' 'Bobby' collegues="${set_return_value}" echo -n 'My  friends  are: ' set_print "${friends}" echo -n '\nMy collegues are: ' set_print "${collegues}" echo '\n'
+set_declare 'Rose' 'Russell' 'Charlotte' 'Vincent' 'Natalie' 'Johnny' 'Brittany' 'Bobby' collegues="${set_return_value}" printf '%s' 'My  friends  are: ' set_print "${friends}" printf '\n%s' 'My collegues are: ' set_print "${collegues}" printf '\n\n'

 # Add some new friends using set_add_members:
-echo 'I have new friends Eugene and Diana!' set_add_members "${friends}" 'Eugene' 'Diana' friends="${set_return_value}" echo -n 'My  friends  are now: ' set_print "${friends}"
+printf '%s\n' 'I have new friends Eugene and Diana!' set_add_members "${friends}" 'Eugene' 'Diana' friends="${set_return_value}" printf '%s' 'My  friends  are now: ' set_print "${friends}"

 # Add some new collegues contained in a set, added to existing friends
 # using set_union:
 set_declare 'Diana' 'Randy'
 new_collegues="${set_return_value}"
-echo -n '\n\nNew people '
+printf '\n\n%s' 'New people '
 set_print "${new_collegues}"
-echo -n ' have just started on my team at work.' set_union "${collegues}" "${new_collegues}" collegues="${set_return_value}" echo -n '\nMy collegues are now: ' set_print "${collegues}" echo '\n'
+printf '%s' ' have just started on my team at work.' set_union "${collegues}" "${new_collegues}" collegues="${set_return_value}" printf '\n%s' 'My collegues are now: ' set_print "${collegues}" printf '\n\n'

 # Obtain set of all friends and collegues.
 Some are both and therefore
 # should only appear once.
 Thus we require the union of friends and collegues:
 set_union "${friends}" "${collegues}"
 all_friends_and_collegues="${set_return_value}"
-echo -n "All my friends and collegues are " set_print "${all_friends_and_collegues}" echo ''
+printf '%s' 'All my friends and collegues are ' set_print "${all_friends_and_collegues}" printf '\n'

 # Obtain set of people who are both friend and collegue using set_intersection:
 set_intersection "${friends}" "${collegues}"
 both_friend_and_collegue="${set_return_value}"
-echo -n "My friends who are also collegues are " set_print "${both_friend_and_collegue}" echo ''
+printf '%s' 'My friends who are also collegues are ' set_print "${both_friend_and_collegue}" printf '\n'
 ```

 ### Simulating a vector (single dimension array)